tdilber/spring-jpa-generic-criteria/README.md

 Spring Data projections always boring.
 But this project projections are very simple.
 There are two ways to use projections.
 I suggested using the second way.
 Because the second way is easier and more reusable.

+**Note:** Record class is supported for projection.
+You can use record class for projection.

 #### A- Manual Projection
 When you want to use specific fields in the result, you can add selected fields on select list on `DynamicQuery` object.
 You can add multiple fields to the select clause.
 You can also use the `Pair` class to give an alias to the field.